-We'll work with you to identify what your needs are and the best way to meet them.
+We'll work with you to find out what your needs are and the best way to meet them.

-The information provided here is a summary.
-Full details of the care assessment process can be found in the how do I get the support I need? leaflet.
+The information we've provided on this page is just a summary of the care assessment process.
+Full details can be found in the 'how do I get the support I need?' leaflet.

-When you contact us, you'll initially speak to the First Contact Team.
+When you contact us, the people you'll speak to are called the First Contact Team.

-If we feel you need a more detailed assessment, we'll pass your details on to a social worker, who will contact you within 10 working days to arrange an assessment of your needs.
-The document that a social worker will complete with you is called the Care Needs Record.
+If we think you need a more detailed assessment, we'll pass your information on to a social worker.
+The social worker will contact you within 10 working days to arrange a full assessment of your needs.
+The document that a social worker will complete with you during the assessment is called the Care Needs Record.

-The time it takes to carry out your assessment will depend on the urgency of your situation.
-We work this out from the information you provide when you first contact us.
-We aim to complete the assessment section of the Care Needs Record within 28 days, and we'll let you know about any delays.
+The time it takes to carry out your assessment will depend on how urgent your situation is.
+We work this out from the information you give when you first contact us.
+We aim to complete the assessment section of the Care Needs Record within 28 days, and we'll let you know if there are any delays.

 The assessment is used to identify your level of need.
-Workers who support you have been trained to ask questions thoughtfully.
-They're aware that you may need to discuss delicate or upsetting issues, and the answers you give will be treated in the strictest confidence.
+The answers you give will be treated in the strictest confidence.